Ryanhilde/ryanhilde.github.io/_pages/cv.md

 Achievements
 ======
-* First in my immediate family to finish their undergraduate degree.
+* First in my immediate family to finish an undergraduate and graduate degree.
 * Participated in Becton Dickinson’s 2021 summer Lunch & Learn program as a guest speaker.
 I gave an hour and a half talk to an audience of 100 Becton Dickinson employees about applications of privacy.